lsu-ddem/pathways-site/content/2_Graphics/3_BugSquish/1_Lesson_1/_index.md

 In order to see sprites drawn to the canvas, one of two functions are needed inside of the `draw()` function:

-* `drawSprite()`: Draws a single sprite to the canvas.
-Use the desired sprite's variable name as the argument.
-You will need one of these for each sprite that you want to draw.
+* `drawSprite(spriteName)`: Draws a single sprite to the canvas.
+Use the desired sprite's variable name as the argument. _You will need one of these for each sprite that you want to draw._
-* `drawSprites()`: Draws all sprites to the canvas.
+* `drawSprites()`: Draws **all** sprites to the canvas.
 Most examples in this unit will utilize this function.
-You will only need to use this line of code once in the project.
+You will only need to use this line of code once in the project since this will draw all possible sprites every frame.

 When we add this line into our draw function we can now see the sprite appear.